-Figure 20: An MP Equilibrium That Is Strictly More Informative Than the BP Equilibrium.
+Figure 18: An MP Equilibrium That is Strictly More informative Than the BP Equilibrium.
 The utility of the mediator is in blue, the utility of the sender is in red.

-Figure 21: Feasible set $F(\Sigma, 0.3)$
+Figure 19: Feasible set $F(\Sigma, 0.3)$

-strictly convex or piecewise convex, and the sender's utility can be expressed as a monotonic step function of the posterior.
-This subsumes the leading example of KG and covers the (natural!) situations where the receiver prefers to have as much information as possible, while the receiver has preferences that are biased23 toward a particular action.
+One definition would greatly simplify the exposition; call an environment canonical if there are only two states of the world, the receiver's utility is either strictly convex or piecewise convex (so that information revelation is desirable), and the sender's utility can be expressed as a monotonic step function of the posterior.
+This subsumes the leading example of KG and covers the (natural!) situations where the receiver prefers to have as much information as possible, while the sender has preferences that are biased toward a particular action.

-The reason for assuming monotonicity of u^S is that i are focusing on the typical applications of the persuasion model where the sender has preferences that are biased in one particular direction (as is often the case in typical applications).
+The reason for assuming monotonicity of $u^S$ is that I am focusing on the typical applications of the persuasion model where the sender has preferences that are biased in one particular direction (as is often the case in typical applications).